purduehackers/passports/prep.md

 ## Laminate the cards

-- Turn on the lamination, set it to 5mm.
+- Turn on the laminatior, set it to 3mm.
 Wait for it to be ready
+  - As of writing, the Knowledge Lab has 3mm laminating sheets, but sometimes they have 5mm.
+Make sure you set it to the setting that matches the sheets they have.
+If they have both types, prefer 3mm, but it doesn't make a difference on the final passport either way.
 - Place An 8.5x11 sheet of black cardstock inside the lamination plastic
 - Run it though.
 There's a correct direction to run it though but idk what it is.
 Both directions have worked fine in the past
 - Repeat until you've made enough.
 One sheet will make enough for 2 passports.